-Among the PICs with available surveillance data (20/21 PICs), a decreasing trend in DLI cases was reported in Cook Islands and Tonga during weeks 28-29.
-On the other hand, an increasing trend was observed in Fiji, Kiribati, and Samoa.
-In Nauru, the number of DLI cases sharply increased in week 29 but began to decline afterward.
+Among the PICs with available surveillance data (20/21 PICs), a decreasing trend in DLI cases was reported in Samoa during weeks 34-36, and in Fiji and Nauru during weeks 35-36.
+On the other hand, a sharp increase was observed in the Cook Islands from week 34 onwards, and an increasing trend was observed in Kiribati during weeks 35-36.
 The remaining PICs reported either no or low numbers of DLI cases or provided no updates (Figure 13).

 Figure 13.
-Weekly reported cases of dengue-like illness (DLI) in Pacific Islands Countries and Areas Source: WHO Division of Pacific Technical Support
+Weekly reported cases of dengue-like illness (DLI) in Pacific Islands Countries and Areas

+Source: WHO Division of Pacific Technical Support

 Note: Caution should be taken in interpreting these data as there may be changes in the number of sentinel sites reporting to the Pacific Syndromic Surveillance System (PSSS).
-Furthermore, the syndromic case definition of DLI may capture cases with nondengue acute febrile illnesses (AFI) with similar clinical manifestations to dengue.
+Furthermore, the syndromic case definition of DLI may capture cases with non-dengue acute febrile illnesses (AFI) with similar clinical manifestations to dengue.
 This includes AFI such as chikungunya, influenza, hantavirus, leptospirosis, malaria, measles, paratyphoid and typhoid fevers, scrub typhus, yellow fever, zika, other diseases.
 The PSSS may also capture dengue cases under 'prolonged fever' surveillance.
 Alert threshold for DLI is twice the average number of cases seen in the previous 3 weeks.